MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlinePSTNGateway.md

 PS C:\> Get-CsOnlinePSTNGateway -Filter "*.contoso.com"
 ```

-This example selects all SBC with Identity matching the pattern *.contoso.com.
-For example: sbc1.contoso.com, sbc2.contoso.com etc
+This example selects all SBCs with identities matching the pattern *.contoso.com, such as sbc1.contoso.com and sbc2.contoso.com.

 ## PARAMETERS